virtuoushub/threaditjs/README.md

 * /threads/create

 POST an object to create a new thread.
+The text will be sanitized and passed through a Markdown library.

     { text : "vote up if you violate intergalactic law" }

 * /comments/create

 POST an object to respond to another comment or thread; you need text and the id of the object to which you're responding.
+The text will be sanitized and passed through a Markdown library.

     { parent: "abcxyz", text : "this." }